utetrapp/learning-flutter/README.md

   - following instractions of https://docs.flutter.dev/development/accessibility-and-localization/internationalization -- you need to add the lines step by step, as described, do not tempt to do two steps at once ...
   - after adding a string you might need to run `flutter gen-l10n`
   - as it is quite a lot of code to use the strings, I copied the approach of the wonderous app and hence needed to use get_it already
-3. define theme as done in wonderous
+3. define theme with colors
+  - select a color schema using [coolors](https://coolors.co/) and [material](https://material.io), check/tune [contrast](https://contrast-ratio.com/)
+  - use [flex_color_scheme](https://pub.dev/packages/flex_color_scheme) and the [playground](https://rydmike.com/flexcolorscheme/themesplayground-v5/#/) to generate the schema, as this is important in general, I chose the quick tour and missed the contrast check...
+ToDo
 4. make it responsive using responsive_framework
 4. add internationalizaton as done in wonderous (check for lib first)
 5. add bottom navigation similar to wonderous